rcalig/renz-grc-labs/policies/information_security_policy.md

 ## Responsibilities
 - Management: Provide resources for information security.
 - Employees: Follow security requirements and report incidents.
 - Security Team: Maintain policies and monitor compliance.

 ## Requirements
 - Access to systems must be protected with strong authentication.
 - Sensitive data must be encrypted at rest and in transit.
 - Security incidents must be reported within 24 hours.
+- All employees must complete security awareness training annually.